DavidArthurCole/EggIncProtoExtractor/README.md

 ## Running it

 - Make sure you have an active ADB connection to a device with Egg, Inc. installed
-- Run `fullextract.bat` from CMD, or with a double click
+- Run `fullextract` from CMD, or with a double click

 ---